This is a long standing industry standard solution for providing bidirectional conversion

 Remove Redundant Runs of Keys (6.0 or newer)

-This is yet another keyframe optimization step.
+This is yet another keyframe optimization stage.
 If the LW 6.0 or newer object or camera animation export routine detects that all keys of a channel are identical then it will only output the first key.
 It is possible to import LW files and export then again with no changes to the keys if you disable redundant keyframe removal on both the import and export converters, as well as keyframe reduction via the Animation Export Options panel (see below).

 Modify Common Animation Export Options

-data from other formats (such as 3D Studio angle/axis or quaternion rotation
+This button displays the keyframe resampling options dialog box.
+These parameters are used to re-sample keyframe data from other formats (such as 3D Studio angle/axis or quaternion rotation methods) to LightWave's Euler rotation methods.

 Skeleton Bone Optimization Methods